nsottek/kotlin-collections/operators.md

 Again, these are just a few examples of what you can do with the collection operators.
-Please go check them out in the official docs and play around with them so that you can add these to your toolbelt: [`Collection`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-collection/index.html) and [`MutableCollection`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-mutable-collection/index.html)
+Please go check them out in the official docs and play around with them so that you can add them to your toolbelt: [`Collection`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-collection/index.html) and [`MutableCollection`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-mutable-collection/index.html)

 [Back To Lap 3](/variance.md) | [On To Lap 5: `Sequences`](/sequences.md)